I started The Creative Penn podcast back in early 2009, before the boom times of audio driven by smartphones and voice assistants.

 Both of these are easy enough to use.
 You just need to highlight and cut segments, drag and drop files.
 Then save as .aiff (for higher quality) or .mp3.

-I save as an aiff file out of Amadeus Pro and then use Auphonic.com to level the sound and produce the metadata, which is basically the description and keywords associated with the episode.
-It then exports a completed .mp3 file.
+I save the finished MP3 out of Amadeus Pro and then use Auphonic.com to level the sound and produce the metadata, which is basically the description and keywords associated with the episode.
+It exports a completed .mp3 file.

 Step 4: Distribute podcast